MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-elastic-tables.md

 - Many-to-one, N:1, relationships when the N table is a standard table (lookup).
 - Custom alternate keys.
 More information: [Work with alternate keys](/power-apps/developer/data-platform/define-alternate-keys-entity)

-Table properties not available with elastic tables:
+Table features currently not available with elastic tables:

-- Apply duplication detection rules
+- Duplicate detection rules
+- Business rules
+- Charts
+- Business process flows
+- Calculated or rollup columns
+- Column comparison <!-- What is this? -->
+- Table sharing
+- Cascade relationships - Delete/Reparent/Assign/Share/Unshare
+- Ordering on lookup columns
+- One Dataverse connector for PowerBI
-- Can have connections
+- Table connections
-- Can have access team
-- Can be added to a queue
+- Access teams
+- Queues

-Column data types not available with elastic tables:
+Column data types currently not available with elastic tables:

 - Single line of text
 - Choice